caneignacio/worldwide-investment-in-education/README.md

 The available data for this project consists in two datasets and their respective metadata files.
 They are available in the [UNESCO Institute for Statistics](https://databrowser.uis.unesco.org/) website.
 According to the information in the metadata files, the datasets contain the following data:

---data-xgdp.csv: Government expenditure on education as a percentage of GDP, for different countries and years.
+- data-xgdp.csv: Government expenditure on education as a percentage of GDP, for different countries and years.

--data-ea.csv: Percentage of people that completed short-cycle tertiary education or higher, for different countries and years.
+- data-ea.csv: Percentage of people that completed short-cycle tertiary education or higher, for different countries and years.

--data-resden.csv: Number of researchers per million inhabitants.
+- data-resden.csv: Number of researchers per million inhabitants.

 As a first step, an initial exploration was performed in Python for each of the files.
 The code can be found in the respective “initial-exploration” python files (one for each dataset) on this Github repository.

 The steps taken and main results can be summed up as follows:

--**General information**:
+**General information**:

 All datasets were queried to investigate their number of rows, number of columns, and name of each column.
 A short random sample of each dataset was taken too.
 Some of the commands used were: